-Carroll College's Anthrozoology major is designed so that students learn foundational information regarding theory, research, and services applicable to human-animal bonding not only through classroom learning, but also hands-on labs.
+Carroll College's Bachelor of Arts degree in Anthrozoology is designed so that students learn foundational information regarding theory, research, and services applicable to human-animal bonding not only through classroom learning, but also hands-on labs.
 Students work directly with animal partners during their education at Carroll.

 Dogs have long been used in service to humans: guide dogs for the blind, service dogs for mobility impaired, search and rescue, police dogs, and working ranch dogs.
 The Anthrozoology major not only educates students about the canine-human bond, but it also gives back to the dogs with whom they partner.
 Carroll College and Helena's local animal shelter work together to rehabilitate rescue dogs for a life of successful human-canine partnership.
 Through this relationship, Anthrozoology students get the unique opportunity to learn and practice canine training techniques specific to animal assisted activities and therapies, search and rescue, or scent detection.
 Some students learn techniques in more than one area, with different canine partners.

 Equine classes explore the horse-human relationship and the scientific evidence of its contribution to psychological, physical, and spiritual well-being.
 Anthrozoology students learn the historic to modern implications of the horse-human relationship and are broadly exposed to the field of equine assisted activities and therapies (EAAT).
 Anthrozoology students gain a strong foundation in safe and ethical horsemanship practices and are taught activities and methods used in EAAT.

 Most upper-division courses include an in-class component where you learn the theories behind the subject, and a lab component where you apply what you have learned with real horses and dogs.

 The Anthrozoology major combines specialized psychology courses, a core liberal arts education, and hands-on experience gained from working directly with animals.
 In addition, students can receive academic credit for obtaining certification from related organizations.

 Graduates of the Anthrozoology Program will have opportunities to immediately enter the field or continue on to graduate programs.